sogebot/sogeBot/CONTRIBUTING.md

   Example of full commit message:

     ```text
-    subsystem: explain the commit in one line
+    fix: explain the commit in one line

     Body of commit message is a few lines of text, explaining things
     in more detail, possibly giving some background about the issue